OrestisL/Model-Viewer/README.md

 ```

 ### Design notes

-**Why Vulkan 1.3 specifically.** The renderer uses dynamic rendering and
-synchronization2, which removes render-pass and framebuffer objects entirely, and
-descriptor indexing for a bindless texture array.
-That last one is what lets the whole
-scene draw from a single descriptor set with the material index in a push constant,
-instead of rebinding per draw call.

-**Why ImGui rather than Qt.** Immediate-mode fits a viewer's "the UI is a view onto
-mutable render state" shape, it has a first-party Vulkan backend that renders into the
-same command buffer, and it adds no deployment or licensing burden.
-The trade-off is
-that it is not a native-looking application; if you need platform-native chrome, Qt is
-the better choice and the `ui/` layer is the only part you would rewrite.

 **Scene representation.** `Scene` is deliberately independent of both Assimp and Vulkan
 — flat arrays of nodes, meshes, materials, skins, lights, cameras and animation clips.